cis-projects/swen90007_course_notes/_build/html/_sources/react-example/swen90007-react-example-primer-milestone-1.md

 docker run hello-world
 ```

-The previous command should run a container, called `hello-world:latest`, that prints - amongst other things - `Hello from Docker!` to the console.
+The previous command should run a container that prints - amongst other things - `Hello from Docker!` to the console.

 ### Declaring container configuration

 We use Docker to both *run* and *build* containers (usually in the reverse order).
 When we *run* a container Docker searches for a pre-built Docker *image* - fetching it from a well known place like [DockerHub](https://hub.docker.com/) if it doesn't exist locally.
-A Docker image typically declares a program, along with all its dependencies, to be executed by the Docker Daemon within a container.
-Images are *built* by providing Docker a set of instructions which we normally author as a [*DockerFile*](https://docs.docker.com/engine/reference/builder/).
+A Docker image typically declares a program, along with all its dependencies, to be executed by the Docker Daemon within a container; and these images are *built* by providing Docker a set of instructions which we normally author as a [*DockerFile*](https://docs.docker.com/engine/reference/builder/).

-We'll need to provide a Dockerfile for each of the components we want to containerise - and to be able to verify that our Docker configuration locally we'll also need to run a PostgreSQL image (though we won't need to deploy this to Render, we'll use Render's managed database service instead).
+We'll need to provide a Dockerfile for each of the components we want to containerise - and to be able to verify our Docker configuration locally we'll also need to run a PostgreSQL image (though we won't need to deploy this to Render, we'll use Render's managed database service instead).

-Before we can begin creating our images and verifying them locally we need to ensure they can communicate, to do this we should run them on the *same* Docker *network*.
+Before we can begin creating our images and verifying them locally we need to ensure they can communicate, to do this we should run them on the **same** Docker *network*.
 Create a simple bridged network called `swen90007-react-example`.

 ```shell
 docker network create -d bridge swen90007-react-example
 ```

 The first component to get working with Docker is the PostgreSQL database.
-Run the following command to pull, and run, a pre-build PostgreSQL image available DockerHub:
+Run the following command to run a pre-build PostgreSQL image available on DockerHub:

 ```shell
 docker run --network=swen90007-react-example -e POSTGRES_DB=swen90007_react_example -e POSTGRES_USER=swen90007_react_example_owner -e POSTGRES_PASSWORD=password --name database -dti -p 5433:5432 postgres:13